 Initially, the sheets are aligned in the $X$ and $Y$ directions and separated by the gap $L_0$ in the $Z$ direction as shown in Fig.~\ref{f:inflatedsheet}a.
 Next, the sheets undergo three consecutive loading phases.
 From (pseudo) time 0 to $1$, contact between the two sheets is induced by increasing the volume enclosed by the sheets from 0 to $19/9$ and $13/3$ for the upper and lower sheet, respectively.
 The deformed configuration at the end of this phase is shown in Fig.~\ref{f:inflatedsheetcgf}a.
 From time $1$ to $3$, the upper sheet is rotated by $225^\circ$ around its center as shown in Fig.~\ref{f:inflatedsheetcgf}a-d.
 Finally, from time $3$ to $5$, the upper sheet slides against the lower sheet by moving its boundary by the distance $2.5\,L_0$ in the $Y$ direction (see Fig.~\ref{f:inflatedsheetcgf}e-f).
 In the simulation, $25$, $225$, and $125$ loads steps are used for the inflating, twisting, and sliding phases, respectively.

-Some selected snapshots during the simulation are shown in Fig.~\ref{f:inflatedsheetcgf}.
-A complex response of the net torque and the reaction forces\footnote{i.e~the resultant of the contact force and the surface force due to the volume constraint.} over the three loading phases occurs, as is shown in Figs.~\ref{f:inflatedsheet}{{b-e}}.
+Selected snapshots during the simulation are shown in Fig.~\ref{f:inflatedsheetcgf}.
+As Fig.~\ref{f:inflatedsheet}{b-e} shows, the net torque and the reaction forces\footnote{i.e~the resultant of the contact force and the surface force due to the volume constraint.} vary strongly during the three loading phases.
 A vertical reaction force appears during the inflating phase due to the volume constraint.
-Also, the net force $P_y$ appears during the inflating phase mainly due to the re-distribution of the inflated volumes during contact.
-But during the sliding phase, $P_y$ depends mainly on friction.
+Also, a net force $P_y$ appears during the inflating phase mainly due to the re-distribution of the inflated volumes during contact.
+During the sliding phase, $P_y$ depends mainly on friction.
 The net force $P_x$ and the net torque $M_z$ during the twisting and the sliding phase result from friction in combination with the re-distribution of the volume of the upper sheet from one side to the other, as is seen in Fig.~\ref{f:inflatedsheetcgf}a-f.
-The successful simulation demonstrates the robustness of the proposed formulation for large sliding contact problems.
+The successful simulation of this example demonstrates the robustness of the proposed formulation for large sliding contact problems.